ASABSpring2025/ASABSpring2025.github.io/Presenters.md

 * Lightning Talk (five minutes)
 * Standard Talk (fifteen minutes)

+Abstracts for posters or talks will be submitted during [registration for the event.](https://asabspring2025.github.io/Register/)

 #### Selection Process
 >Presentations will be selected based on the submitted title and abstract only (blind to speaker identity), which should be clear and concise (200 words maximum) and consist of: